Laojie River metro station

 Laojie River (老街溪) is a station on the Taoyuan Airport MRT located in Zhongli District, Taoyuan City, Taiwan.
-The station opened for commercial service in 31 July 2023.
+The station opened for commercial service on 31 July 2023.
 It is the current western terminus of the line.

 Overview

-This underground station has one island platform with two tracks, and is served by all-stop Commuter services.
+This underground station has one island platform with two tracks, and is served by all-stop commuter services.
 It is a planned transfer station with the Taoyuan Metro Yellow line (Y01).

-Construction on the station began in March 2013, and opened for commercial service in 31 July 2023 with the opening of the Huanbei-Laojie River section of the Airport MRT.
+Construction on the station began in March 2013, and it opened for commercial service on 31 July 2023 with the opening of the Huanbei-Laojie River section of the Airport MRT.